Processing data with code

 Using variables and references

-Section titled “Using variables and references”You can reference values from other nodes using the standard templating syntax:
+Section titled “Using variables and references”You can also reference values from other nodes using the standard templating syntax:

 # Example using a value from another nodedef compute_total(): base = {{ $('FetchPrices').item.price }} return { "total": base * 1.2 }